-Counsel should consider that pre-filing corporate family interactions may affect the assertion of privilege postfiling.
+Counsel should consider that pre-filing corporate family interactions may affect the assertion of privilege post-filing.
 Prior to a bankruptcy, related entities will often use the same counsel due to aligned interests and overlapping officers and directors.
 Once bankruptcy becomes likely, however, the continued sharing of counsel and communications can frustrate claims of privilege.
-Parent/Subsidiary Disputes: When bankruptcy becomes likely, the interests between the parent and subsidiary may diverge-for example when a debtor subsidiary has causes of action against the non-debtor parent-which might result in a dispute regarding the discoverability of their prior shared communications.